ImagingLab/2StepBayesianClassifier/README.md

 # Identifying Lesions in Paediatric Epilepsy using Morphometric and Textural Analysis of Magnetic Resonance Images
-Sancgeetha Kulaseharan, Mehran Ebrahimi, and Elysa Widjaja
+Sancgeetha Kulaseharan, Azad Aminpour, Mehran Ebrahimi, and Elysa Widjaja
 __________________________________________________________________________________________________________________

 ### Abstract